mseyfi/mseyfi.github.io/posts/System Design/Saftey.md

 5- if a post has a low confidence for harmful then we send it to manual review.
 6- We evaluate the system performance using the KPIs.
 If a post is reported as harmful but we missed detecting it or if a post was flagged harmful but was apealed and passed we add the to our hard dataset for future retraining.

+load balancer can route the job to the clusters that are getting their batch full.
+So we can do batch processing for budget saving.
+If a user is with violence history we can immediately process the post.